 Configuring Profile Management from one location

 There are three locations from which you can configure Profile Management.
-To configure Profile Management, you can use HDX policies in Citrix Studio, or use a GPO in Active Directory.
+To configure Profile Management, use HDX policies in Citrix Studio, or a GPO in Active Directory.
 You can also configure Profile Management using Workspace Environment Management.

 Troubleshooting best practice

 Always use the Profile Management configuration checker tool (UPMConfigCheck) to identify potential configuration errors.
 For more information on this tool, see Knowledge Center article CTX132805.

 When Profile Management does not work, first validate whether the User Store configured is accessible.

 Profile Management now supports deleting stale cookies for Internet Explorer 10 and Internet Explorer 11.
 You can use the “Process Internet cookie files on logoff” policy to delete stale cookies to avoid cookie folder bloat.
 In addition, add the following folders to the list of folders that you want to mirror:

 Profile streaming with Microsoft Credentials Roaming enabled

 By default, the following folders in the configuration file are excluded from profile streaming: